 Jennifer Winquist .
-Founder
+Founder/Author

 I've known my husband my whole life - we met at church as toddlers.
 Our families were big on church and most of our social activities centered around that as well.
 I was very active teaching Sunday School, leading women's groups, directing Christmas pageants, and vacation Bible school.
 Too bad I didn't have a relationship with God.
 Didn't really know the Bible.

 When our church had to close, kids and careers quickly filled in the void.
 I remember thinking, Well, I don't need to go to church to be a Christian.
 I was thankful to God for my blessings and I guess I wanted to please Him, but I didn't hang out with Him.
-Didn't ask for His guidance or advice.
-A few times when marriage trouble rocked us or there was a health scare I'd pray.
+I didn't ask for His guidance or advice.
+A few times when marriage troubles rocked us or there was a health scare I'd pray.
 When the crisis passed, it was back to life as usual (basically without God).
 I had it handled.
 Until I didn't.

 As I tried to figure out my next step, one night, I had a dream.
-In my dream, I had died and I was standing in front of the gates of heaven.
+In my dream, I died and I was standing in front of the gates of heaven.
 The "man" out front asked, "Why should I let you in?"
 I answered, "Well, why not?
 I didn't do anything."
 He replied, "I know.
 I gave you everything and you didn't do anything."

 I felt ashamed.
 It doesn't feel awesome when the God of the universe tells you you're a disappointment.
 I couldn't shake off the dream.
 I knew it wasn't a dream but a wake-up call.